Immerse yourself in the alluring charm of the Peak District with my guide to the Three Shires Head Walk and Waterfall.

 Getting to the Three Shires Head Waterfall

-To get to the Three Shires Head Waterfall you’ll need to park or get dropped off on the A54 and walk in.
-Alternatively, you can park at the nearby Clough House Car Park, which is where this mapped route starts.
+To get to the Three Shires Head Waterfall, you’ll need to park or get dropped off on the A54 and walk in.

-Three Shires Head – By Car & Parking
+Three Shires Head Parking

-- Layby along the A54
+Layby along the A54

-The locations were:
+The locations are:

 You’ll then have to walk up the road or cut across to rejoin the path this article discusses.